 Many of these are discussed in a historical vacuum, as if they have never been considered before.
 In fact they have, and history is a good place to start the discussion because it provides parallels, precedents, and perspectives.
 [Read more…] about Bruce Dearstyne: Making Use of New York’s Usable Past

 The Oneida County History Center (OCHC) has named Rebecca M. McLain as the new Executive Director.

 McLain is the first woman to hold the position of Executive Director of the Center, which was founded in 1876.
 [Read more…] about Oneida History Center Names New Director, 1st Woman To Hold Position

-Historian and preservationist Ruth Piwonka is this year’s recipient of the Martha Washington Woman of History Award.
-This award is given by Washington’s Headquarters State Historic Site each year to a woman who has made a contribution to the history of the Hudson Valley through education, promotion, or preservation.
-The honor was inspired by Martha Washington, who resided in the Hudson Valley with her husband, General George Washington, during the last days of the Revolutionary War.
-[Read more…] about Kinderhook Historian Named 2020 Woman of History Award
+This award is given annually by Washington’s Headquarters State Historic Site to a woman who has made a contribution to the history of the Hudson Valley through education, promotion, or preservation.
+The honor was inspired by Martha Washington, an outstanding woman in history who resided in the Hudson Valley with her husband, General George Washington, during the last days of the Revolutionary War.
+[Read more…] about Kinderhook’s Ruth Piwonka Receives Woman of History Award

 TAUNY (Traditional Arts In Upstate New York) has invited the Northern New York community to share their stories of and creative responses to the Coronavirus Pandemic for the new “Get the Folk Through It” Pandemic Documentation Project.
 [Read more…] about NNY Pandemic Documentation Project Launched